Atlas Banner

 To maximize battery efficiency, minimize frequently updating fields such as seconds, heart rate, and stress.
 The center-right field is specifically optimized for seconds display; placing seconds elsewhere will consume more power.

-What is MIPS gradient and how do I set it?
+What is MIP gradient and how do I set it?

-On this watchface, the default gradient will look like the first image when NOT using MIPS gradient.
+On this watchface, the default gradient will look like the first image when NOT using MIP gradient.
 You can clearly see the lines where one color ends and where the other starts.
-When using one of the MIPS gradient colors, the colors will be dithered, so it looks a lot better on a MIPS device.
+When using one of the MIP gradient colors, the colors will be dithered, so it looks a lot better on a MIP device.

-Regular Gradient on a MIPS device.
+Regular Gradient on a MIP device.
 You can clearly see the jump between colors:

 Regular gradient

-You can find the MIPS gradient colors all the way on top of the Color list.
-You can combine any of the MIPS gradient colors together.
+You can find the MIP gradient colors all the way on top of the Color list.
+You can combine any of the MIP gradient colors together.
 When mixed with a regular color, it will use the default gradient method instead.

 Gradient settings